Design and construction of youth foyers

 Young people living in youth foyers are working to achieve their education or employment aspirations.

-office and training spaces.
+private meeting rooms, office and training spaces.

 - Logan City Council